Tyrrrz/CliFx/Readme.md

 4
 ```

-They can also pass the `-b|--base` option to override the default logarithm base of `10`:
+They can also use the `-b|--base` option to override the default logarithm base of `10`:

 ```console
 $ ./myapp 729 -b 3